Skip to Content

 Is a FAFSA or CSS profile required for students only seeking merit scholarships?

-No. Students who are only interested in applying for merit scholarships do not need to submit a FAFSA or a CSS profile.
+No. Students who are only interested in merit scholarships do not need to submit a FAFSA or a CSS profile.
 A FAFSA and CSS profile are only required for students who wish to be considered for both need-based scholarships and merit scholarships.

 May I send supplemental materials to support my scholarship application?